UK retail sales jump in February, boding well for first-quarter growth

 Policymakers have stressed that for the recovery to be sustainable it needs to be broadened out to include exports and investment.
 The head of clothing retailer Next said last week that Britain's recovery was being driven by an unsustainable pick-up in consumer borrowing.

-Surging house prices in London meanwhile have raised the risk of a housing bubble and the BoE on Thursday prepared tools to rein in potentially dangerous lending.
+Surging house prices in London meanwhile have raised the risk of a housing bubble and the Bank of England on Thursday prepared tools to rein in potentially dangerous lending.

 Nonetheless, the central bank has said it is in no hurry to raise interest rates with inflation at 1.7 percent, its lowest since October 2009.